corkami/pocs/collisions/README.md

 - exploitation: hard

 The differences aren't near the start/end of the blocks, so it's very hard to exploit since you don't control any nearby byte.
-A potential solution is to bruteforce the surrounding bytes - cf [PoCGTFO 14:10](https://github.com/angea/pocorgtfo#0x14).
+A potential solution is to brute-force the surrounding bytes - cf [PoCGTFO 14:10](https://github.com/angea/pocorgtfo#0x14).

 **Examples**: